matplotlib/matplotlib/galleries/examples/README.txt

 ========
 Examples
 ========
+For an overview of the plotting methods we provide, see :ref:`plot_types`

 This page contains example plots.
 Click on any image to see the full image and source code.